the-can-of-soup/pm_threads/docs/Reference.md

 [^4]: This block _will_ yield after a loop if the editor is frozen and warp timer is enabled to prevent crashes.

 [^5]: Threads that entered limbo[^1] this tick are not present in the [threads array](#threads---arraythread).

+[^6]: In practice, this should only be returned during a [predicate step](#this-is-a-predicate-step---boolean) of an edge-activated hat block.

+[^7]: In practice, this should only be returned during a [predicate step](#this-is-a-predicate-step---boolean) of a non-edge-activated hat block.